Your new user didn’t sign up to check out your product.

 Investment - Humans place more value on things they've committed their own labor to.
 Thus sticky products should become more valuable over time based on what's been put in the user (eg. amassing followers on Twitter).

-In the Hooked Cycle graph below, you start with a trigger, follow with an action, reward and then an additional investment.
+In the Hooked Cycle graph below, you start with a trigger, followed by an action, a reward and then an additional investment.
 In order to have a habit-forming product, you need to repeat this loop consistently to reinforce your product with a specific trigger.

 When it comes to using triggers in your business, you should know that there are two main types: external and internal triggers.